ImmacularIT/DebianAIServerSetup/01-Debian Server Setup/01-BaseSetup-Webmin.md

 # Installing Webmin on Debian 13 (optional)

+If there is a need for handling disks or other stuff in the Debian headless server with no CLI knowledge, this can be helpful.
 This guide walks you through installing Webmin on Debian and expanding logical volumes via Webmin’s interface.

 ---